The Cornell A3C provides a variety of signature programs and events to the campus community.

 If your organization is interested in hosting one of these social hours, please email us at firstname.lastname@example.org and we'll show you how!

 Join us for a light dinner and deep and intimate conversation that explores issues of identity, mental health and social well-being.
 This series covers topics ranging from studying abroad as an Asian American, body image, relationships with parents, safe sex, culture shock, microaggressions, to the quarter-life crisis.
 These discussions happen on select Wednesdays at 5:00 pm.

-In partnership with the Cornell Asian Pacific Islander Student Union, the A3C supports a cohort of first-year students to participate in a year-long identity-based leadership development program.
+In partnership with the Cornell Asian Pacific Islander Student Union (CAPSU), the A3C supports a cohort of first-year students to participate in a year-long identity-based leadership development program.
 Each selected first-year is paired with an upper-class mentor, and will be intentionally engaged with the Asian/Asian American community through projects and programs.

 Interested in identity-based work, social justice, community building?
 Potentially looking at a career in multicultural/diversity affairs or higher education?
 This internship could be for you.
 The A3C selects a group of interns to help organize and run the center's activities.
 Hiring begins at the beginning of the academic year.
 This is a paid position and accepts ISSO Student Employment, Traditions, and federal work-study.

 For fall 2015, we are also offering volunteer-based positions and are seeking creative, motivated, and talented students to join our team.
 The application can be found here.

 The A3C believes that learning about yourself in the face of sameness and difference are not mutually exclusive and can be a positive force in your experiences here at Cornell.
 The A3C holds various leadership retreats with the student organizations.
 It also has focused attention on gender-based experiences to include an Asian American Women's Retreat and an Asian American Men's Retreat.